xillig/TTLocVis/paper.md

 # Summary

-The package TTLocVis provides a broad range of methods to generate, clean, analyze and visualize the content of Twitter data.
+The package TTLocVis provides a broad range of methods to generate, clean, analyze and visualize the contents of Twitter data.
-TTLocVis enables the user to work with geo-spatial Twitter data and to generate topic distributions from latent Dirichlet allocation (LDA)
+TTLocVis enables the user to work with geo-spatial Twitter data and to generate topic distributions from Latent Dirichlet Allocation (LDA)
 Topic Models (!!cite Blei) for geo-coded Tweets.
 As such, TTLocVis is an innovative tool to work with geo-coded text on a high geo-spatial resolution to analyse the public discourse on various topics in space and time.
 The package can be used for a broad range of applications for scientific research to gain insights into topics discussed on Twitter.
 For instance, the package could be used to analyse the public